Reducing Retinal Blindness Worldwide

 JOE M. & EULA C. LAWRENCE RESEARCH PROJECT

 The long-term goal is to find new therapeutic approaches for age-related macular degeneration, a disease characterized by abnormal blood vessel growth and retinal pigment epithelium (RPE) dysfunction.
-The specific goal of the current project is to explore soluble epoxide hydrolase (sEH), an enzyme identified by Dr. Corson’s laboratory to be important for abnormal new blood vessel growth.
-In 2022, Dr. Corson will assess whether sEH regulates the permeability of blood vessel cells and RPE, to guide therapeutic development
+The specific goal of the current project is to explore soluble epoxide hydrolase (sEH), an enzyme identified by Dr. Corson’s laboratory to be important for abnormal new blood vessel growth and more recently for inflammation.
+Dr. Corson will use a mouse model lacking sEH in the RPE to assess its importance for dry AMD.

 Specific Aims: